AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

 ------------------------------------------------------

 - Directly from Linux VM - This approach gives you control over your session more easily.
 However, your server may time out once your SSH link to the server is interrupted (for example, if the admin's computer goes to sleep).
 - Deploy a Docker Container - This is the recommended approach.
 This approach is better for leaving a session running without supervision.
 It can however be more complicated to manage.
-Use this approach if you'd like a consistent experience with other users, pulling from the most up-to-date docker image maintained by @swann in the multi-user container registry.
+Use this approach if you'd like a consistent experience with others in the multi-user community, pulling from the most up-to-date docker image maintained by @swann in the multi-user container registry.